veeramuthuv/TravDict/README.md

 # TravDict
-Traveler Dictionar(TravDict ) is a guide to get transport details for the users
+Traveler Dictionary(TravDict) is a flier guide, it gives information to traveler about available transport methods(like bus, train and air) between selected cities for selected time